Rohith-546/Language-Translator/README.md

 # Language-Translator
+Web application made with Tkinter GUI and Python.
-Translate text from one language to another
+Translate any text to required language(100+ languages) with pronunciation.